 Dr. Klapow attests that winter time can make you feel lonely, even when you're not alone.

 "For much the prevailing desire is to do nothing, not engage, not expend too much energy.
-It can mean watching Netflix with a loved one vs. going hiking — but it can also mean not feeling like being with a loved one and wanting to watch Netflix alone," Dr. Klapow says.
+It can mean watching Netflix with a loved one versus going hiking — but it can also mean not feeling like being with a loved one and wanting to watch Netflix alone," Dr. Klapow says.

-"Engaging in activities that are more activating (i.e. Exercise, outdoor, outside of the home) and taking care of sleep should help you feel like you are back into the dating game with enough motivation to last till spring," Dr. Klapow says.
+"Engaging in activities that are more activating (i.e. exercise, outdoor, outside of the home) and taking care of sleep should help you feel like you are back into the dating game with enough motivation to last till spring," Dr. Klapow says.

 If the winter time means waking up when it's dark then sitting in class or at work until it's dark again and coming home exhausted and dreary — it's easy to get stuck in a routine.
 If you find yourself doing the same things everyday, sometimes romance gets shifted to the back burner.

 "Feeling low energy and not being motivated to engage in healthy or active behaviors could create a cycle where you feel crappy because you are not doing the things that make you feel good and you are not doing the things that make you feel good because you feel crappy," Melamed says.

 If you find yourself skipping yoga class every week because it's too cold to walk there, you may feel some winter cycles starting to sink in.
 Silva suggests combating the winter blues with supportive friends and family.